Interviews With People Who Have Interesting or Unusual Jobs

 I’ve never met a safe or lock that kept me out for very long.
 Not saying I can’t be stumped.
 Unknown mechanical malfunctions inside a safe or vault are the most challenging things I have to contend with and I will probably see one of those tomorrow since you just jinxed me with that question.

-SUGGESTED READSInterviews With People Who Have Interesting or Unusual Jobs: On the Night Shift, An Interview with Aaron Bostian, On Vacuuming, Scrubbing, and Mopping
+SUGGESTED READSInterviews With People Who Have Interesting or Unusual Jobs: An Interview with the Repo Man

 Interviews With People Who Have Interesting or Unusual Jobs: David Kruchowski, Working at a Strip Club With Mom